cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P1: "And then third, probably the profiles.
 That's the data itself, but it's kind of less important because we have that represented as like an inner index.
 So it's kind of like, subsequent to the nodes, I guess, in the visualization in my head.
 So that's where I kind of like, put things even though thinking about is kind of counterintuitive, because without the profiles, you wouldn't have any data."

+Analysis Task Influences Mental Model or Awareness of Parts
+- P1: (In reference to architecture comparison task): "So that's, that's not in this table"
+- P2: (In reference to architecture comparison task) "Can I ammend my picture real quick?
+Sorry, I just realized something."
+-

+## What is a "part" of the Ensemble?
+### Diversity of answers.
+- Column
+	- P1 - "And then the second, probably second biggest part of, of when I'm like doing the ensemble is is going to be the column"
+- Nodes
+	- P1 - "the main part or the most important part of the data that I work with is probably the nodes."
+- Profiles
+	- P1 - "And then third, probably the profiles.
+That's the data itself, but it's kind of less important because we have that represented as like an inner index."
+	- P7 - "So with  [EnsembleAPI Object], the general premise is you'll have a collection of profiles presenting different runs of a piece of software. "
+- Performance Data
+	- P2 - "So it \[ the EnsembleAPI Object ] gets the performance data and metadata."
+	- P2 - "then the other part would be the perform performance data, so it's kind of split in a sense there."
+	- P3 - "So the first one is the performance data, this is stored in a multi index form"
+	- P4 - "And then there's a part of the actual metrics that the instrumentation is gathering"
+	- P5 - "So right now, the binaries that we have, is only capable of recording like timestamps, or like, time it took for specific annotated region.
+So that's all I'm working with right now"
+	- P7 - "So you have performance data where you have which is indexed on both your profile ID and your nodes,"
+	- P8 - ".
+But, you know, typically, it consists of something like a minimum time, a max time and an average time"
+- Metadata:
+	- P2 -  "So it \[ the EnsembleAPI Object ] gets the performance data and metadata."
+	- P2 - ". . . one part is going to be the metadata table where metadata table,"
+	- P3 - " . . . there's a second component, which is the metadata"
+	- P7 - "There's the metadata frame, which is only indexed on profile ID"
+	- As "Runtime Context"
+		- P4 - "So like, we have to capture to an extent in the in the data that we have for the [unintelligable], we have to capture the context so that we describe the context to the extent that we can run do the comparisons.
+So the context includes things like the compiler, libraries, build dependencies, the actual hardware that things are being run on."
+	- As "Parameters"
+		- P7 - "And those runs can be differentiated by almost any parameter, problem size compiler.
+Again, any parameter really."
+		- P4 - " if we are looking at studying performance, for compute optimization, for example, then we will typically try to construct an ensemble that has varying parameters,"
+	- As "Variants" and "Tunings":
+		- P10 - "So out of the [BenchmarkSuite], we're wanting to run the kernels across different variants."
+		- P10 - "And then I guess within that as well, we have different tunings that exists within the variants that might change the performance as well."
+		- P10 - "I think the attributes that we've been thinking about is the tuning is one of them, maybe the variant as another"
+- Statistics
+	- P2
+	- P3
+	- P7
+- Call Graph
+	- P3 - "the statistics and the performance data table they also have a call graph component to it"
+	- P4 - "we have as a structure in with data from coming from [MeasurementAPI] is typically what is called graph or call tree."
+	- P5 -
+	- P7 - ", you load everything up into a single Python based data model, which consists of a graph or 'call tree' or 'call graph,'''
+	- P8 - "So, you know, I get this this tree call tree, basically, we want to think about it like that, this call tree of timings, and maybe variances, too."
+	- P10 - "so another metric here would be I guess we'll just call this the graph"
+- Computation & Communication
+	- P6 - "And then the communication part was where we were focusing on because that's, that's where we were seeing the noise."
+	- P6 - "Essentially, fairly quickly, we kind of grouped computation by type where computation was one type, and we had an expectation of low noise there, always throughout actually, we ignored it"

 ## Metadata